Table of contents

 Implement a personal development plan

-Implementing a personal development plan can help employees to achieve their career goals and support the growth and development of the organisation.
+Implementing a personal development plan can help employees to achieve their career goals and support the growth and development of the organization.
 To create a successful personal development plan, employers should work with employees to identify their goals and objectives.
 This can involve discussing career aspirations, skills gaps, and areas for improvement.
 Once goals have been identified, employers can work with employees to identify the training and development activities required to achieve these goals.
-This can involve identifying stretch projects, formal training, executive coaching, and accelerated leadership programmes.
+This can involve identifying stretch projects, formal training, executive coaching, and accelerated leadership programs.
 To monitor progress towards these goals, employers should set regular check-ins to review progress and adjust the development plan as necessary.

 Stretch projects